|Scientific Name||Matricaria inodora L.|

 10,000 - 100,000 seeds/plant.
 M. inodora is a shallow germinator.

-Most widespread weed of the Chamomile type on arable land in Europe.
+Most widespread weed of the Chamomile family on arable land in Europe.
 Found on ruderal sites, paths, etc., pastures, hayfields, cultivated fields and particularly along roadsides.

 More or less acid soils, well supplied with water and nutrients, preferring a moderate degree of warmth to thrive, neutral loam soils or damp clay.